| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (errno) => 0 ;; try an illegal operation (open "nonexistentfile") -| *** ERROR:bigloo:open: file opening error -- nonexistentfile ;; read error code and reset errno (errno 0) => 2 |

-procedure asks to map length bytes starting at
+The mmap procedure asks to map length bytes starting at

 offset offset from the file (or other object) specified by fd into